 We divide our sample of borrowers into two groups based on the threshold level of credit score that the credit market considers being the demarcation between high and low credit quality.
 We also have a third category of borrowers-those with no credit history.
 We can think of those borrowers with credit scores above the threshold as the ones having easy access to credit outside of their credit relationship with the payment company.
 Therefore, such borrowers are more likely to default willfully.
 In contrast, borrowers with a low credit score or no credit history are less likely to default willfully.
 In line with this, we find that defaulting borrowers who have credit scores above the threshold show very large disbursal-day discontinuity in sales.
-These defaulting merchants also show approximately 25% higher sales than average before disbursal and then reduce sales by approximately 40 percentage points immediately following the disbursal.
+On the eve of disbursal these defaulting merchants show sales approximately 25% higher than their long-term average before disbursal and then reduce sales by approximately 40 percentage points immediately after the disbursal.
 Such large discontinuity points to a diversion in sales and a voluntary default.
 The merchants with credit scores lower than the threshold or merchants with no credit history do not show discontinuity when in default.

-To be sure, in the setting with POS lending, enforcement can be resurrected even in the presence of a competitive lending market, because it inhibits the borrower's ability to default by allowing the lending payment company to effectively take a senior position in the digital revenue stream of the borrower.
-However, the evidence that borrowers can still default by manipulating their sales implies that borrowers can divert their sales away from the lending payment company's system to some alternative channel.
-Therefore, the seniority of the payment company can be diluted due to the competitive payment market-i.e., due to the competition faced by the electronic payment company from cash, other payment technology or other payment companies.

-To answer whether borrowing merchants divert their sales to cash or to other digital means (such as the POS machine of competing payment companies), we use the exogenous shock in availability of cash that occurred in March-April 2018 in certain regions of India.
+The evidence that borrowers can default by manipulating their sales implies that borrowers can divert their sales away from the lending payment company's system to some alternative channel.
+In other words, the seniority of the payment company can be diluted due to the competitive payment market-i.e., due to the competition faced by the electronic payment company from cash, other payment technology or other payment companies.
+To answer whether borrowing merchants divert their sales to cash or to other digital means, we use the exogenous shock in availability of cash that occurred in March-April 2018 in certain regions of India.
 These regions faced a temporary cash crunch as ATMs ran dry.
 A cash crunch makes it harder for firms to persuade their customers to pay in cash.
 Therefore, if we observe that the borrowing merchants display the same kind of sharp downward jump in digital sales in the crunch period as they do in other periods, it would imply that merchants mainly use other digital means to divert sales from their lender's platform.
 We find that borrowers from districts affected by the cash crunch show no significant discontinuity at disbursal in the cash crunch period, while they show a significant drop in sales in the non-crunch period.
-Further, borrowers in non-crunch districts always show a discontinuity, whether in the crunch period (that affected crunch districts) or non-crunch period.
+Further, borrowers in non-crunch districts always show a discontinuity, whether in the crunch period (when crunch districts were affected) or non-crunch period.
 These results indicate that borrowers use cash, at least partly, to divert sales.